Arizard/deathrun/deathrun_todo.md

 * Leveling/XP (hooks into starts/ends)

 ##Currently Implemented
+* AFK / Idle kicker - configurable with convar ***deathrun_idle_kick_time <0-999>***
+* Death Avoid Penalty - players who disconnect while on the Death team will be forced to play 3 extra rounds in a row as Death (configurable)
-* Pointshop 1 support and RedactedHub support for map endings.
+* Pointshop 1 & 2 support and RedactedHub support for map endings.
 Players are awarded a certain amount of points when finishing the map (map end is set up with !zones).
 Configure with **deathrun_pointshop_reward <0-9999>**
 * Map start and end zones - To allow for timing and rewards.
 Specify two corners of a cuboid.
 * ULX support for scoreboard
 * F1 and F2 bound to Help and Settings